Right to Buy and Right to Acquire

 Example

-To find out if you’re eligible for Right to Buy, where you can get more advice and how to apply, register for or sign in to your online account.
-You can also find more information on the Government’s Own Your Home website.
+To find out if you’re eligible for Right to Buy, where you can get more advice, and how to apply, take a look at our guide to the Preserved Right to Buy.
+You can also find more information in the Government’s guide Your right to buy your home.

 Right to Acquire